daniel-ilett/blog/_drafts/2019-11-13-tut3-5-filmic-filters.md

 Aside from film grain, the other notable effect that 'cinematic' games like to add is black bars at the top and bottom of the screen to force the viewport into a different aspect ratio.
 It was widely used back when screens had an aspect ratio of 4:3 to force cutscenes into a widescreen aspect ratio such as 16:9, but now that almost every screen is now widescreen it's mostly fallen out of use.
 We'll still add the functionality in case someone wants a ridiculous aspect ratio of 32:9 or something.

-It's really simple to do this.
 We'll calculate the actual aspect ratio of the screen and compare with the desired aspect passed in via the `_Aspect` property, returning 0 or 1 depending on whether the pixel would end up inside the black region (0 if it is inside, 1 if the original image should be retained).
 This value is used to multiply the returned colour value.
 Let's return to the fragment shader - after calculating the Perlin value we will modify it:

 ~~~glsl
 // Calculate cinematic bars.